Sunkoshi Gurkha Security

 The Benefits of Proactive Security and Physical Guard Presence

-Companies sometimes consider reducing guard coverage to save costs.
-While this may appear to lower expenses in the short term, it often increases risks and long‑term costs.
-Proactive security, supported by physical guard presence, offers benefits that reactive systems alone cannot match.
+Reducing guard coverage or choosing low‑cost providers may save money in the short term, but it often increases risks and long‑term costs.
+Proactive security, supported by trained and properly supported guards, delivers benefits that reactive systems alone cannot match.

 Visible Deterrence